 Tomatoes are the most popular vegetables grown in the home garden.
 One of the reasons is that they are relatively easy to grow.
 That does not mean, however, that they grow without care.
 One of the most crucial parts of their care is knowing how much water do tomato plants need.
 Let’s take a look at how to properly water tomatoes.

 Water slowly, water deeply – The number one rule of watering tomatoes is to make sure that you go slow and easy.
 Never rush watering tomato plants.
 Use a drip hose or other forms of drip irrigation to deliver water to your tomato plants slowly.

 Water regularly – How often should you water tomato plants?
 There is no hard and fast rule to this.
 It depends on how hot it is and if the plant is actively growing.
 A good rule of thumb is to supply water once every two or three days at the height of summer.
 Remember that water supplied by Mother Nature counts towards watering tomato plants in the garden.
 Once the weather cools and fruit has set, scale back watering to once a week.

 Water at the roots – When watering tomatoes, it is normally recommended that you water straight to the roots rather than from above, as this can cause disease and pests to attack the plants.
 Watering tomato plants from above also encourages premature evaporation and unnecessarily wastes water.

-Mulch – Using mulch help to keep water where the plants need it.
+Mulch – Using mulch helps to keep water where the plants need it.
 Use mulch to slow down evaporation.